 Live Video is Great but Lifespan can be Short

 What we know to be true is that video content is the highest converting content on social media.
 There are so many advantages to video;

 - Search engines love video — meaning, those prospects you haven’t met yet who are searching on google for the top 10 tips for anti-aging, are looking for you.
 And, search engines like Google or Yahoo, will favor video content over everything else.

 - Video builds trust and credibility.
 It shows you as a real person, relatable, allows your personality to shine through.

 - Videos increase engagement and shares.
 Check this out; 92% of mobile users will share videos with others.
 Whether it be on their own pages, group pages or even in messenger.

-… we could go on but the point is, video is the real deal.
+… I could go on but the point is, video is the real deal.

 But, there’s a downfall (sort of).
-Let’s assume you’ve spent time planning for your live video (we believe everyone should, notes n’ all!) … You’ve spent time putting everything together, going Live and following the video replying to comments, etc. But, then what?
+Let’s assume you’ve spent time planning for your live video (I believe everyone should, notes n’ all!) … You’ve spent time putting everything together, going Live and following the video replying to comments, etc.